 This cosmopolitan city offers a multitude of experiences, from wandering through its enchanting, narrow cobblestone streets to indulging in the finest Italian cuisine at a chic sidewalk café.
 Its skyline, punctuated by the iconic spires of the Duomo, tells the story of a city that has been at the forefront of artistic and architectural innovation for centuries.

 While Rome is the political and historical heart of Italy, Milan is its financial leader and cultural trendsetter.
 Home to the country’s stock exchange and the offices of many multinational corporations, modern Milan is a buzzing commercial centre that’s best known for its fashion industry.

 The city has a reputation for being incredibly work-orientated, but the work-life balance remains favourable compared to fast-paced metros such as New York or Hong Kong.

-As a key element of the lifestyle in Milan, fashion is a top priority for many residents and the Milanese people seem to do everything with style.
-They are also passionate about food and sport.
+As a key element of the lifestyle in Milan, fashion is a top priority for many residents, and the Milanese people seem to do everything with style.
+They are also passionate about food and sports.
 As such, there are plenty of restaurants, shops and cultural attractions, and watching one of the city’s top two football teams, the globally renowned AC Milan and FC Internazionale, in action at the local stadium is a must.

 Properties in Milan are some of the most expensive in Italy, but the choices are varied and include everything from inner-city apartments to spacious suburban villas and beyond.
 An extensive public transport system makes it easy to get from home to work and school.